Pierre Chouteau, Jr. – Merchant and Fur Trader

 During these busy years, the Pierre Chouteau, Jr., & Company employed or partnered with several well-known frontiersmen, including Alexander Culbertson, Andrew Dawson, Malcolm Clarke, Kenneth McKenzie, Alexander Harvey, and Louis Rivit.

-Pierre’s son Charles took charge of managing the St. Louis fur business from him in 1849, and Pierre focused on several other business interests.
-He engaged in banking and Iron Mountain deposits in St. Francois County, Missouri, and in 1850 he was a partner in the firm of Chouteau, Harrison & Valle that operated a rolling mill in North St. Louis.
+In 1849, Pierre’s son, Charles, assumed management of the St. Louis fur business, and Pierre focused on several other business interests.
+He engaged in banking and Iron Mountain deposits in St. Francois County, Missouri, and in 1850, he was a partner in the firm of Chouteau, Harrison & Valle, which operated a rolling mill in North St. Louis.
 He was one of the original incorporators of the Ohio & Mississippi Railroad of Illinois.
 As his business interests grew, he was drawn to New York City, where he was one of the country’s leading financiers for many years.

 Fort Union, North Dakota